BillHertzing/Bill.Hertzing.github.io/Technical/_posts/2021-04-06-How-I-setup-this-GitHub-Pages-Blog-site-Part-01.md

 ## Troubleshooting the workflow run

-ToDo: see if there are any problem with teh deploy action, another GitHub action did have problems here
+ToDo: see if there are any problem with the deploy action, another GitHub action did have problems here

 ## Invoke `deploy-site-to-github-pages` manually